The-FireHub-Project-old/TheCore/docs/topics/wiki/Wiki Func.md

-> [!NOTE]
-            This function will return false for constructs, such as include_once and echo.> [!NOTE] A function name may exist even if the function itself is unusable due to configuration or compiling options.

 ### ### Checks if function name exists

 _Checks the list of defined functions, both built-in (internal) and user-defined, for function._